Operation Moolah

 Operation Moolah was a United States Air Force (USAF) effort during the Korean War to obtain through defection a fully capable Soviet MiG-15 jet fighter.
 Communist forces introduced the MiG-15 to Korea on November 1, 1950.
 USAF pilots reported that the performance of the MiG-15 was superior to all United Nations aircraft, including the USAF's newest plane, the F-86 Sabre.
 The operation focused on influencing Communist pilots to defect to South Korea with a MiG for a financial reward.
 The success of the operation is disputable since no Communist pilot defected before the armistice was signed on July 27, 1953.
-However, on September 21, 1953, North Korean pilot Lieutenant No Kum-Sok flew his MiG-15 to the Kimpo Air Base, South Korea, unaware of Operation Moolah.
+On September 21, 1953, North Korean pilot Lieutenant No Kum-Sok flew his MiG-15 to the Kimpo Air Base, South Korea, unaware of Operation Moolah.